bighelmet7/allianz/README.md

 * Template
 * Custom yaml's structure

 In our case we will create the pipeline using our custom yaml's file.
-The propose is to have a more detailed view of how all the components should be set up.
+The prupose is to have a more detailed view of how all the components should be set up.
 If at a certain point our client needs a unified template, we can do it by merging our yamls into a yaml template (https://docs.openshift.com/container-platform/3.11/dev_guide/templates.html).

-First of all we have to analyze the application we want to deploy: where the source codes exist? does it contain any dockerfile? or a jenkinsfile? is it a local app? ...
+First of all we have to analyze the application we want to deploy: where do the source codes exist? does it contain any dockerfile? or a jenkinsfile? is it a local app? ...
-For this exam:
+For this test:
-* the source codes live at http://github.com/bighelmet7/ping
+* the source can be found at http://github.com/bighelmet7/ping
 * it contains a dockerfile
-* it doesnt contain a jenkinsfile
+* it doesn't contain a jenkinsfile
 * it is a local webapp

 We need to create an ImageStream that will help us to link our ImageStreamTag when we build the Dockerfile of our 'ping' application.